adrianjhpc/scriptsandtools/PlacementAndBinding/README.md

 # PlacementAndBinding
 This directory contains versions of the xthi tool to display MPI process placements and OpenMP thread binding.
+All the programs in here are based on a tool that was original provided by Cray, [xthi](https://pubs.cray.com/content/S-2496/CLE%206.0.UP01/xctm-series-user-application-placement-guide-cle-60up01/run-an-openmp-application).

 xthi implemented hybrid (MPI + OpenMP) functionality, enabling hybrid placement and binding to be investigated.